How to Stuff and Roast a Turkey

 Finally, tie the twine together, allowing the drumsticks to rest one atop the other.
 If you prefer not to tie the legs together with kitchen twine, you can also use a leg clamp to keep the drumsticks together.

-Place the oven rack on its lowest position and then preheat oven.
+Place the oven rack on its lowest position, then preheat the oven.
 Use our roasting chart to determine cooking times.
-While the oven is preheating, place the turkey (breast side up) on a rack in a shallow roasting pan.
+While the oven is preheating, place the stuffed turkey, breast side up, on a rack in a shallow roasting pan.
 Insert a meat thermometer in the thickest part of the thigh.

 When your oven reaches the correct temperature, brush the bird with cooking oil, sprinkle with salt and pepper, cover loosely with foil, and roast.

-After two-thirds of cooking time, cut the string between the drumsticks or remove the clamp.
-This is why we prefer to tie our legs with twine, one snip and it's done!
+Two-thirds of the way through the cooking time, cut the string between the drumsticks or remove the clamp.
+This is why we prefer to tie our legs with twine: One snip and it's done!
 Remove the foil tent during the last 30 to 45 minutes of cooking to create a crisp, golden skin.

 Want to use the giblets to make the broth for gravy?
-Once you've got the turkey in the oven, transfer giblets to a saucepan with three cups of water, carrots, celery, 1/4 teaspoon of salt, and a bay leaf, Bring to boiling, reduce heat and simmer, uncovered about 30 minutes.
+Once you've got the bird in the oven, transfer giblets to a saucepan with 3 cups water, carrots, celery, 1/4 teaspoon of salt, and a bay leaf.
+Bring to boiling; reduce heat.
+Simmer, uncovered about 30 minutes.
 Remove from heat, strain broth into a measuring cup, and refrigerate until ready to use.

-According to the USDA, all turkey meat and stuffing is safe to eat when a meat thermometer reaches 165 degrees F. However, for best flavor and ease in carving, thigh meat should be cooked to 180 degrees F. Pop-up timers on turkeys are pretty reliable as well.
+According to the USDA, all turkey meat and stuffing is safe to eat when a meat thermometer reaches 165°F. However, for best flavor and ease in carving, thigh meat should be cooked to 180°F. Pop-up timers on turkeys are reliable as well.